 Once clicked, click and drag signatures and initials for your client where you need them.
 You can drag signature boxes from the top dropdown, as well.

 If you’re working on a template, you’ll only be able to add placeholder boxes for the main client contact.
 Once you create a proposal with that template, you can add signatures for others.

 Signing your NDA first speeds up the process and builds trust in the agreement itself.
 Once you’ve sent the proposal, you can sign it from your client preview page.
 To sign your NDA, enter the proposal’s preview page.
-From there, click the sign and accept button found at the bottom of the page:
+From there, click sign and accept found at the bottom of the page:

 Finally, acknowledge that this is a binding contract by clicking I agree: